gooofy/py-kaldi-asr/README.md

 # py-kaldi-asr

 Some simple wrappers around kaldi-asr intended to make using kaldi's online nnet3-chain decoders as convenient as possible.
+Kaldi's online GMM decoders are also supported.

 Target audience are developers who would like to use kaldi-asr as-is for speech recognition in their application on GNU/Linux operating systems.